kit-dsm/isaacimi/docs/docs/getting-started/adding-robot-plugins.md

       - DifferentialControllerPlugin
 ```

 Great!
-Now this `DifferentialControllerPlugin` that we created can be used across any differential two-wheel robot in our simulation, we just need to tweak the params a bit in the simulation blueprint.
+Now this `DifferentialControllerPlugin` that we created can be used across any differential two-wheel robot in our simulation, we just need to change the params in the simulation blueprint to match the robot.

 ## Summary
 You have successfully created a robot plugin that can be used on each Dingo robot in the simulation!
 You can now run your simulation and control each Dingo robot by publishing to ROS topics.